 SEA has been established in space, aircraft, automotive and train industry for many years now, and this method is increasingly used in the marine sector to design interior insulation [1,2,3,4].
 SEA can be applied on a wide frequency range from a few hundred hertz to 10 000Hz.
-Model building has been greatly simplified by the use of automation (see figure 2).
-SEA models can now be built from 2D general arrangement drawings.
-Accuracy and predictivness of SEA has been widely published for other industries and in the marine industry, the number of publications increases each year.
+Model building has been greatly simplified by the use of automation (Figure 2).